LifeWanted/Spark/README.md

         fred.increment( 'age' );
     }, 1000 * 60 * 60 * 24 * 365 ); // One year in milliseconds
 ```

+You can also observe the `Spark.Object` itself by not passing a property name to `Spark.Object.on`.
+This will result in the callback being called whenever any properties are added, removed, or changed
+on the `Spark.Object` instance.

 Properties can be removed by using the `Spark.Object.delete` method.
 If no property name is provided
 all properties are removed and the `Spark.Object` destroys itself.